ryan-farrell/speech2text-api/README.md

 ```
 5. Place a copy of your `google-credentials.json` (refer to *Getting Started* section above if you haven't got this file already) in the `\setup-files` directory found in the root dir of this project.
 Make sure to rename the file to `setup.json`.

-6. In the command line make sure your in the root directory of this api project.
-Run the command `npm run api-setup` which will go thru a series of steps to get the package updated with its dependencies, migrate two tables into the database, create the API documentation and boot up a local server at http://127.0.0.1:8000 (the default URL done by Laravel).
+6. In the command line make sure you are in the root directory of this api project.
+Run the command `npm run api-setup` which will go through a series of steps to get the package updated with its dependencies, migrate two tables into the database, create the API documentation and boot up a local server at http://127.0.0.1:8000 (the default URL done by Laravel).

-7. You should be able to connect to the API [click this link](http://127.0.0.1:8000/api/v1/audiofiles) to get a simple message confirming connection to the API. *NOTE* If you serving up your localhost from another **port other than 8000** (the Laravel default) you will need to amend the port in the example here and anywhere else it is shown, including the documentation.
+7. You should be able to connect to the API [click this link](http://127.0.0.1:8000/api/v1/audiofiles) to get a simple message confirming connection to the API. *NOTE* If you are serving up your localhost from another **port other than 8000** (the Laravel default), you will need to amend the port in the example here and anywhere else it is shown, including the documentation.

-8. Lastly to work with this project you can now use the provided documentation which can be located in dir `\apidocs\index.html`.
+8. Lastly, to work with this project you can now use the provided documentation which can be located in dir `\apidocs\index.html`.
 Open up the `index.html` file in your browser to view.
 The docs should walk you through how to use the possible endpoints and expected outcomes with examples for reference.
-In the docs I reference using the `curl` command to send HTTP requests to the API, but also included in the project is a postman collection you can import into postman should you prefer to use `Speech2Text API.postman_collection.json`.
+In the docs, I reference using the `curl` command to send HTTP requests to the API, but also included in the project is a postman collection.
+You can import this collection into postman should you prefer to use `Speech2Text API.postman_collection.json`.

 ## Running the tests

 To run the tests in this project you have 2 options.
 In the command line use `npm run tests` to run the tests and see the output.
-Alternatively use `npm run coverage` to run the tests and produce the coverage report.
-Report will be located in `\tests\coverage\` open up `dashboard.html` in your browser to view the report.
+Alternatively, use `npm run coverage` to run the tests and produce the coverage report.
+Report will be located in `\tests\coverage\`.Open up `dashboard.html` in your browser to view the report.

-There is currently 6 tests and 45 assertions passing with 2 additional tests marked as risky that still require work.
+There are currently 6 tests and 45 assertions passing with 2 additional tests marked as risky that still require work.
 I've concentrated on the methods and controllers I've introduced as part of this project.

 ## Limitations

-Currently unknown side effects my occur if you try to upload a file which has not been base64 encoded and was not previously a FLAC file.
-Also if the hertz_rate of the original recording was not at 44,100 this may also fail the API.
-The encode file include referenced above will work to confirm testing.
+Currently, unknown side effects my occur if you try to upload a file which has not been base64 encoded and was not previously a FLAC file.
+Also, if the hertz_rate of the original recording was not at 44,100 this may also fail the API.
+The encoded files included and referenced above will work to confirm testing.

 Next steps to improve the API:

-- [ ] Add the test audio files
+- [x] Add the test audio files
-- [ ] Complete the tests on the two marked risky currently.
+- [ ] Complete the tests on the two marked 'risky' currently.
+- [ ] When the returned transcript returns null (i.e. Google failed to transcribed) respond appropriately notifying user.
+- [ ] Add test for the above scenario using the file that doesn't get transcribed 'hawkeye' returns.
+- [ ] When the returned transcript returns a lower confidence score respond appropriately to user.
+- [ ] Add test for the above scenario using the file that doesn't get transcribed very well 'cap_america' returns.
-- [ ] Validate incoming file for Base64 encoding
+- [ ] Validate incoming file as Base64 encoded
 - [ ] Include a package to check the uploaded file and set some parameters based on the file uploaded
 - [ ] Once I can establish the length of the audio file include the additional Google logic to deal with larger audio files asynchronously.

 ## Authors